 Isogrids are among the lightest and strongest of structures, the lattice pattern of integral stiffening ribs providing extremely high strength-to-weight ratios.
 Lightweight isogrid panels machined from aluminum plate to produce thin-walled, self-stiffened and damage-tolerant structures are used in launch vehicles and aircraft doors.
 Advanced grid structures made from composites have been used for components such as payload shrouds, but require time-consuming and costly manual layup.
 Isogrid ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Canadians Advance Composite Grid Structure Technology".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Canadians Advance Composite Grid Structure Technology".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.